 “During the reign of David, there was a famine for three successive years; so David sought the face of the Lord.
 The Lord said, “It is on account of Saul and his blood-stained house; it is because he put the Gibeonites to death.”…David asked the Gibeonites, “What shall I do for you?
 How shall I make atonement so that you will bless the Lord’s inheritance?”…“let seven of his male descendants be given to us to be killed and their bodies exposed before the Lord at Gibeah of Saul—the Lord’s chosen one.”… After that, God answered prayer in behalf of the land.”
 21:1,3,6,14b

 Drought/hunger was a covenant curse.
 Blood guilt means that someone has been innocently killed.
-Saul had broken the national covenant with the Gibeonites from Joshua 9, therefore this concerned the entire nation.
-Bloodguilt is defined in Numbers 35:33:

-“Do not pollute the land where you are.
+Saul had broken the national covenant with the Gibeonites from Joshua 9; therefore this concerned the entire nation.
+Bloodguilt is defined in Numbers 35:33.“Do not pollute the land where you are.
 Bloodshed pollutes the land, and atonement cannot be made for the land on which blood has been shed, except by the blood of the one who shed it.”
 Numbers 35:33

-The result is that David agrees with the Gibeonites that he selects seven of Saul's descendants for the Gibeonites to execute.
-This probably happens not long after Saul's death, and probably before 9:1.
-It is probably what Shimei refers to in 16:7-8.
+The result was that David agreed with the Gibeonites to select seven of Saul's descendants for the Gibeonites to execute.
+This probably happened not long after Saul's death, and probably before ch.
+9:1.
+It is probably what Shimei refers to in ch.
+16:7-8.

-In 21:8 it says that five sons of Adriel and Michal, Saul's daughter, were among those who were executed.
-In 1 Sam 18:19, LXX and two Hebrew manuscripts it is written that Merab, another daughter of Saul, was married to Adriel.
+In ch.
+21:8 five sons of Adriel and Michal, Saul's daughter, were among those who were executed.
+In 1 Sam 18:19, LXX, and two Hebrew manuscripts it is written that Merab, another daughter of Saul, was married to Adriel.
 In 2 Sam 6:23, it says that Michal remained childless.
 Jewish tradition says that Mikal raised these five orphans after Merab died.
 Most others take it as a copying error.

 Interpretation 1: They were innocent in a culture of guilt, but not in a culture of shame.